There are approximately 16,372 street lights illuminating the roads and footpaths in Harrow, over 2000 sign posts and 1300 bollards.

 To report a faulty street light you will need:

-- The street light identification number (this can be found on the street light or post itself facing the street or footpath on square, white stickers)
+• The street light ID number.
+(This can be found on the street light or post itself)

 How we deal with faulty street lights

-All reported faults are passed to our lighting contractor for repair.
-They investigate the fault and then repair it as quickly as practicable.
+We pass all reported faults to our lighting contractor for repair.
+They will investigate the fault before repairing the issue.

-In some circumstances the fault is due to the power supply.
-We make sure this is reported to UK Power Networks.
-UKPN is the only statutory authority who can correct underground faults.
+If the fault is due to the power supply we report this to the UK Power Networks (UKPN).
+The UKPN is the only statutory authority who can correct underground faults.
 We only have a responsibility to report the problem and cannot repair it.

 How to report a faulty traffic light

-Transport for London are responsible for the maintenance of all permanent traffic lights in London.
-Traffic light faults should be reported to Transport for London.
+Transport for London are responsible maintaining all permanent traffic lights in London.
+Traffic light faults can be reported online on the Transport for London website.